 This will allow the authorities to define and implement public policies that effectively combat and dismantle the most important organised criminal groups.
 The Portuguese Minister of Justice, Francisca Van Dunem, said that IDEAL “establishes priorities, strategies and cooperation between the different countries (…) Transnational organised crime requires a joint response, mutual trust and cooperation between States and authorities because there is no justice without security.”

-It will also serve as an important basis for CLASI, the Latin American Committee for Internal Security, referred to by the head of the unit of the General Directorate of International Associations of the European Commission: “IDEAL is accompanied by the setting up of CLASI and will be an essential work base to define the Committee’s priorities and strategies.
+It will also serve as an important basis for CLASI, the Latin American Committee for Internal Security, referred to by the Head of Unit of the Directorate General for International Partnerships of the European Commission: “IDEAL is accompanied by the setting up of CLASI and will be an essential work base to define the Committee’s priorities and strategies.
 It represents a considerable advance in the fight against transnational organised crime, allowing us to get to know the real situation in advance.”

 After a year and a half of intense work by Latin American law enforcement agencies from Bolivia, Chile, Costa Rica, Ecuador, El Salvador, Mexico and Panama and with European support, the threat documentation and assessment programme IDEAL has managed to identify the criminal areas that have the greatest impact and assess the threats that loom in terms of transnational organised crime.
 In addition, the instrument is committed to greater high-level coordination to tackle arms trafficking, smuggling, cybercrime, environmental crimes and money laundering, among other problems.
 IDEAL was presented as an important new basis for a comprehensive, unique and systemic response to tackle these problems jointly among the different participating countries based on a criminal analysis of large volumes of information.